TechKaffir/kaffirfold_framework_surgery_management/README.md

 ### Installation

 1. **Clone Repository**: Clone the repository to your local machine.
 OR

 2. **Use Composer**: Install dependencies using Composer.
     ```bash
     composer create-project kaffirfold/surgery [your-project-name]
     ```
-2.1 **Database Setup**: Create a new database
+2.1. **Database Setup**: Create a new database.
     ```bash
     composer create-project kaffirfold/surgery [your-project-name]
     ```

-2.2 Configure the database name in `app/core/config.php`, as per the recently created.
+2.2.
+Configure the database name in `app/core/config.php`, as per the recently created.

-2.3 **Migrations**: Configure and execute migrations to set up the database tables.
+2.3. **Migrations**: Configure and execute migrations to set up the database tables.
     ```bash
     php jongi migrate:all
     ```